onespacemedia/styleguide/README.md

     ]
 ```

 Multi-line array, dictionary, and tuples should have a dangling comma on the last item.
-Multi-line function calls may optionally have them too, though this isn't always possible (it's a syntax error if your last argument is of the form `**kwargs`).
+Multi-line function calls may optionally have them too, though this isn't always possible (it's a syntax error in Python 2.x if your last argument is of the form `**kwargs`).

 For function calls (including class instantiation), if your declaration goes across more than one line, then the first argument should be on a new line: